Hilbert's problems

 Hilbert's problems are 23 problems in mathematics published by German mathematician David Hilbert in 1900.
 They were all unsolved at the time, and several proved to be very influential for 20th-century mathematics.
 Hilbert presented ten of the problems (1, 2, 6, 7, 8, 13, 16, 19, 21, and 22) at the Paris conference of the International Congress of Mathematicians, speaking on August 8 at the Sorbonne.
 The complete list of 23 problems was published later, in English translation in 1902 by Mary Frances Winston Newson in the Bulletin of the American Mathematical Society.
+Earlier publications (in the original German) appeared in Archiv der Mathematik und Physik.

+Of the cleanly formulated Hilbert problems, numbers 3, 7, 10, 14, 17, 18, 19, 20, and 21 have resolutions that are accepted by consensus of the mathematical community.
+Problems 1, 2, 5, 6, 9, 11, 12, 15, and 22 have solutions that have partial acceptance, but there exists some controversy as to whether they resolve the problems.
+That leaves 8 (the Riemann hypothesis), 13 and 16 unresolved.
+Problems 4 and 23 are considered as too vague to ever be described as solved; the withdrawn 24 would also be in this class.

+List of Hilbert's problems

+The following are the headers for Hilbert's 23 problems as they appeared in the 1902 translation in the Bulletin of the American Mathematical Society.